xtrm0/csd-blog/website/content/2021/collaborative-data-design.md

 Note that I never mentioned correctness (eventual consistency) or commutativity of concurrent operations.
 Because we assembled the design from trivially-correct pieces, it is also trivially correct.
 Plus, it should be straightforward to reason out what would happen in various concurrency scenarios.

 As exercises, here are some further tweaks you can make to this design, phrased as user requests:
 1. "I'd like to have multiple sheets in the same document, accessible by tabs at the bottom of the screen, like in Excel."
 Hint: >!
-Use a list of CRDT objects.
+Use some kind of list of CRDT objects.
 2. "I've noticed that if I change the font size of a cell, while at the same time someone else changes the font size for the whole row, sometimes their change overwrites mine.
 I'd rather keep my change, since it's more specific."
 Hint: >!
 Use a register with a custom getter.

 # Conclusion

 In this blog post, TODO

+Summarize traditional + novel CRDTs covered.

+Future extension: list every CRDT I know of and describe it in this model (including weird ones like Riak Map - explain as memory/GC optimization).

 TODO: more info: crdts.tech, references,  Link to local-first blog post, Collabs, Collabs demos, Strange Loop talk.
+Link to Collabs/Quill rich text in one of its examples?

 TODO: CRDTs covered, not covered (e.g. optimizations, including weird semantics that arise from optimizations only (picture from Automerge paper), or tree (tricky, haven't decided what this is about myself yet)).